SimonBrandner/discord-nlp-bot/README.md

 ### N-grams

-- Finding most used n-grams
+- Finding most/least used n-grams
-  - By user
+  - By sender
   - By n-gram length
+  - By context (channel, server, discord, all)

 ![alt text](docs/images/ngrams_by_count.png)